 In February, you can expect an average temperature of 9.5°C (49°F), and an average of 12 rainy days.

-February is still slow but the town already gets more festive.
+February is still slow but the town is already getting more festive.

 February weather should normally also improve compared with January bringing in more sunny days and less cold.
 However, it’s still cold.